ppereiradev/error-detection-and-correction/README.md

 python server.py --algorithm hamming
 ```

-Now you can run the client.
+Now you can run the client, but in another terminal window.
 Remember you have to pass the same algorithm that you passed for the server.
 ```bash
 python client.py -a crc
 ```